supechicken/ChromeOS-LivePaper/README.md

 As a workaround, this extension split the video (live wallpaper) into serval frames and feed them to `chrome.wallpaper.setWallpaper` one by one to make the wallpaper "move"

+## FAQ
+- Q: Why it doesn't work?
+- A: Check the settings on browser popup

+- Q: It is laggy!
+- A: Try reducing the resolution in the wallpaper settings page (you will need to reset the live wallpaper in `Browser popup > Set a new wallpaper` for this).

+- Q: How to set a new live wallpaper?
+- A: `Browser popup > Set a new wallpaper`

 ## Known issues
-- Poor performance (due to how this extension works)
+- Poor performance (due to the way how this extension works)